Get to know your condominium insurance options

 When you buy a condo, you usually automatically become part of a condo association.
 In fact, you’ll pay a monthly assessment for that.
 That fee funds care of the common grounds of the association (You won’t have to mow the lawn, landscape or shovel snow!).

 In addition to the common grounds (walkways, lobby, hallways, etc.) the cost of caring for the outside of the condo structure itself is part of the assessment you pay.
 A portion of that expense is insurance.
 But please note, your association provides insurance for the exterior part of the structure only!
-All of the interior including drywall, flooring and cabinets will most likely be your responsibility in case of damage.
+All of the interiors including drywall, flooring and cabinets will most likely be your responsibility in case of damage.

 Furniture, electronics and all your other personal possessions will also be your responsibility to protect.

 Armed with this knowledge, discuss these questions with your Bancorp® Insurance agent:

 - What does my association insurance cover and not cover?

 - How much would it cost to repair the inside of my condo?